 Caseworker Alfiyan (standing) keeps at least one metre away as he discusses a problem with his client.

 A big sign on our door says “Stop!”, asking visitors to wash their hands before entering.
-This is among the measures TWC2 put in place to help prevent the spread of the Covid-19 coronavirus, which, as at 13 February 2020, has had 58 persons testing positive in Singapore.
-Of these 58, four are foreign workers from Bangladesh.
-[Update, as at end of day 19 Feb 2020, there were 84 cases, of which 5 were foreign workers.]
+This is among the measures TWC2 put in place to help prevent the spread of the Covid-19 coronavirus, which, on 13 February 2020, had 58 persons testing positive in Singapore, a number that by 21 March 2020, had grown to 432 cases of which 140 have fully recovered and unfortunately, two others have passed away.

-We swung into action when the government raised DORSCON (Disease Outbreak Response System Condition) to orange last Saturday.
+We swung into action when the government raised DORSCON (Disease Outbreak Response System Condition) to orange early February.
 Our measures are designed to reflect the advice that keeping a distance from others, frequent hand-washing and regular cleaning of touched surfaces are the common-sense steps to take.
 This is in line with the recommendations from the World Health Organisation (https://www.who.int/emergencies/diseases/novel-coronavirus-2019/advice-for-public, accessed 13 Feb 2020) which says:

 Wash your hands frequently